I have a passion for words and people not sounding like idiots when they communicate. It’s a cause near and dear to my heart.

 Never substitute an automatic spell checker for real editing and proofreading.

-Watch this video on the importance of proofreading.
-It’s hilarious.
+To see what happens when you do this, watch this video on the importance of proofreading.
+It's hilarious.
 And true.
+Proofreading is impotent — er, I mean, important.
+Don't neglect it.

 3. Write to your audience